redis/redis-doc/topics/sponsors.md

 * [Mrkris](http://www.mrkris.com/)

 We are grateful to [VMware](http://vmware.com) and to the companies and people that donated to the Redis project.
 Thank you.

+The Redis.io domain is kindly donated to the project by [I Want My Name](http://iwantmyname.com).